ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/05-ProgrammingConventions.md

 - "Always include informative documents for your programs."
 ---

-## R Programming Language Conventions
+## Programming Language Conventions

-There are
+There is a set of guildlines for every programming language that informs how code should be formatted and the meaning behind specific combinations of words and symbols.

 > ## Discussion
 >